-SynchDB is a PostgreSQL extension designed for fast and reliable data replication from multiple heterogeneous databases (including MySQL, SQL Server, and Oracle) into PostgreSQL.
+SynchDB is a PostgreSQL extension designed for fast and reliable data replication from multiple heterogeneous databases into PostgreSQL.
 It eliminates the need for middleware or third-party software, enabling direct synchronization without additional orchestration.

 SynchDB is a dual-language module, combining Java (for utilizing Debezium Embedded connectors) and C (for interacting with PostgreSQL core) components, and requires the Java Virtual Machine (JVM) and Java Native Interface (JNI) to operate together.